 - Consider a myriad of other features that are a good fit for you.

 - Fees for Long term care insurance in California vary depending on your age, health, and the features you choose.
-It’s essential that you consult with a highly qualified long term care insurance professional, who knows her stuff.
+It’s essential that you consult with a highly qualified LTC insurance professional who knows his or her stuff!

 Wouldn’t it make sense to find out more about long term care insurance in California?